Trader who predicted 2008 financial crisis bets $1.6bn on market crash by end of 2023

 Trader who predicted 2008 financial crisis bets $1.6bn on stock market crash by end of 2023

-An investor featured in The Big Short film after he correctly bet on the housing market collapse in 2008 has now predicted a Wall Street crash by the end of this year.
+An investor who was featured in the film The Big Short after he correctly bet on the housing market collapse in 2008 has now predicted that a Wall Street crash will take place by the end of this year.

-Michael Burry, played by Christian Bale in the 2015 Adam McKay film, has reportedly bet more than $1.6 billion (£1.25 million) on the event happening in 2023.
+Michael Burry, played by Christian Bale in the 2015 film directed by Adam McKay, is reported to have bet more than $1.6bn (£1.25bn) on the event happening in 2023.

-Security Exchange Commission filings, which were released on Monday, showed he has taken out the wagers against S&P 500 and Nasdaq 100 - both representative of the US economy at large.
+Security Exchange Commission filings released on Monday show that he has taken out negative options on the S&P 500 and the Nasdaq 100 – both of which are representative of the US economy at large.

 Mr Burry is reported by CNN to be using more than 90 per cent of his portfolio to bet on the market downturn.